polterguy/anarq/README.md

 visiting users to navigate your site.
 Endpoint does not take any arguments, and will return all pages in your system.

+To retrieve one specific page, including its content, use the `site/page` endpoint (singular form) instead.

+### GET magic/modules/anarq/site/page

+Returns one single page from the system back to the caller, as specified by its `url` QUERY parameter.
+This endpoint _also_ returns the content of the page, in addition to its URL and name parts.

 ### POST magic/modules/anarq/site/pages

 Creates a new page in your system.
 Pass in a payload resembling the following.